amaniMagdi/design-patterns-in-python/README.md

 # design-patterns-in-python
-Understanding design patterns, implementing them in python with code examples.
+Understanding design patterns and implementing them in python with code examples.
 Mainly I used the following site for this mission: https://refactoring.guru/design-patterns

 **Design patterns** are typical solutions to commonly occurring problems in software design.
 They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.